qdrant/examples/qdrant_101_getting_started/README.md

 assert collection_info.vectors_count == 0
 ```

-There's a couple of things to note from what we have done so far.
+Two important takeaways:

-- The first is that when we initiated our docker image, we created a local directory called, `qdrant_storage`, and this is where all of our collections, plus their metadata, will be saved at.
-Qdrant can use one of two options for [storage](https://qdrant.tech/documentation/storage/), **in-memory** storage (which stores all vectors in RAM and has the highest speed since disk access is required only for persistence), or **memmap** storage (which creates a virtual address space associated with the file on disk).
+1. When you initiated the Docker image, you created a local directory called, `qdrant_storage`.
+This is where all of your collections and their metadata will be stored.

+    Qdrant can use one of two options for [storage](https://qdrant.tech/documentation/concepts/storage/):
+    - **in-memory** storage, which stores all vectors in RAM and has the highest speed since disk access is required only for persistence)
+    - **memmap** storage, which creates a virtual address space associated with the file on disk.
 You can have a look at that directory in a *nix system with `tree qdrant_storage -L 2`, and something similar to the following output should come up for you.

         ```bash
         qdrant_storage
         ├── aliases
         │   └── data.json
         ├── collections
         │   └── my_first_collection
         └── raft_state
         ```

-- The second is that we used `client.recreate_collection()` and this command, as the name implies, can be used more than once to create new collections with or without the same name, so be careful no to recreate a collection that you did not intend to recreate.
-To create a brand new collection that cannot be recreated again, we would use `client.create_collection()` method instead.
+2. You used `client.recreate_collection()`, which can be used more than once to create new collections with or without the same name.
+Therefore, please make sure you do not run this command multiple times and accidentally recreate a collection.

+Instead, to create a brand new collection that cannot be recreated, use the `client.create_collection()` method.

-- Our collection will hold vectors of 100 dimensions and the distance metric has been set to Cosine Similarity.
+The created collection will hold vectors of 100 dimensions and the distance metric has been set to Cosine Similarity.

-Now that we know how to create collections, let's create a bit of fake data and add some vectors to it.
+Now that we know how to create collections, let's create a bit of dummy data and add some vectors to it.

-### 3.1 Adding Points
+### 3.1 Adding points

-The [points](https://qdrant.tech/documentation/points/) are the central entity Qdrant operates with, and these contain records consisting of a vector, an optional `id` and an optional `payload` (which we'll talk more about in the next section).
+[Points](https://qdrant.tech/documentation/concepts/points/) are a central entity that Qdrant operates with.
+They contain records consisting of a vector, an optional `id`, and an optional `payload`.

-The optional id can be represented by [unsigned integers](https://en.wikipedia.org/wiki/Integer_(computer_science)) or [UUID(https://en.wikipedia.org/wiki/Universally_unique_identifier)]s but, for our use case, we will use a straightforward range of numbers.
+The optional id can be represented by [unsigned integers](https://en.wikipedia.org/wiki/Integer_(computer_science)) or [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s.
+For this tutorial, we will use a straightforward range of numbers.

-Let's us [NumPy](https://numpy.org/) to create a matrix of fake data containing 1,000 vectors and 100 dimensions, and then represent the values as `float64` numbers between -1 and 1.
-For simplicity, let's imagine that each of these vectors represents one of our favorite songs, and that each column represents a unique characteristic of the song, for example, the tempo, the beats, the pitch of the voice of the singer(s), etc.
+You can use [NumPy](https://numpy.org/) to create a matrix of dummy data containing 1,000 vectors and 100 dimensions.
+Then, you can represent the values as `float64` numbers between -1 and 1.
+For simplicity, imagine that each of these vectors represents one of our favorite songs.
+Then, each column would represent a unique characteristic of the song; e.g. the tempo, the beats, the pitch of the voice(s) of the singer(s).

 ```python